-The soldiers then strip Jesus of his clothing into four parts.
+The soldiers then stripped Jesus of his clothing into four parts.
 In Roman executions, the victims were left hanging on the cross naked and full of shame.
-The crucifixion of Jesus ends with him so thirsty that he is unable to swallow as Jesus cries out, “I thirst.”
+The crucifixion of Jesus ended with him so thirsty that he was unable to swallow as he cried out, “I thirst.”

-The soldiers then mock Jesus by giving sour wine, as we read the final words of Jesus: “It is finished” as Jesus bowed his head and gave up his spirit.
+The soldiers then mocked Jesus by giving him sour wine (John 19:29).
+We read the final words of Jesus, “It is finished,” as he bowed his head and gave up his spirit (John 19:30).

 The physical details of Christ’s sufferings recorded by the biblical writers, particularly John, have the goal of helping us to understand the deeper theological significance of the death of Christ.
 The physical aspects alone were common to any criminal facing the cruel death of crucifixion.
 Something entirely different was happening in the death of Jesus that had never happened before.

-Pilate has taken his seat and rendered Jesus guilty though there was no fault in him to deserve such a judgment.
-Just like Isaac carrying to wood to the altar for his death, Jesus carries the wood on his back to the altar, only this time there is no lamb in the thicket to save him because he is the lamb of God who takes away the sin of the world.
+Pilate had taken his seat and rendered Jesus guilty, though there was no fault in him to deserve such a judgment.
+Just like Isaac carried wood to the altar for his death, Jesus carried the wood on his back to the altar, only this time there was no lamb in the thicket to save him because he is “the Lamb of God who takes away the sin of the world!”
+(John 1:29).

-Jesus arrives at the place of the skull–Golgotha.
-It is here a great victory will be achieved, he will crush the skull of the serpent as promised in Genesis 3.
-Jesus is stripped naked to tell us that he is bearing our shame.
-As the first Adam’s shame was covered in the garden by God, God now uncovers his righteous son in judgment to bear the shame of our guilt and rebellion.
+Jesus arrived at the place of the skull–Golgotha.
+It is here that a great victory would be achieved, he would crush the skull of the serpent as promised in Genesis 3:15.
+Jesus was stripped naked to tell us that he was bearing our shame.
+As the first Adam’s shame was covered in the garden by God, God now uncovered his righteous Son in judgment to bear the shame of our guilt and rebellion.

-At Golgotha, Christ drinks the cup of God’s wrath with a cry of deep “thirst.”
+At Golgotha, Christ drank the cup of God’s wrath with a cry of deep “thirst.”
 Jesus frequently spoke of hell as a place of unending thirst.
-Jesus has descended into hell for us, facing our unending thirst of a deserved eternal judgment.
-The message is clear: on the cross, Jesus is suffering, in body and soul, the wrath of God for our sins.
+Jesus descended into hell for us, facing our unending thirst of a deserved eternal judgment.
+The message is clear: on the cross, Jesus was suffering, in body and soul, the wrath of God for our sins.

-On Good Friday, a greater judge than Pontious Pilate took his seat; it pleased the heavenly Father to bruise his Son, whom he loved, for us, and in our place.
-Jesus took the judgment that we deserve, to free us, as the Heidelberg Catechism says, “from the severe judgment of God.”
+On Good Friday, a greater judge than Pontius Pilate took his seat; it pleased the heavenly Father to bruise his Son, whom he loved, for us and in our place.
+Jesus took the judgment that we deserve to free us, as the Heidelberg Catechism says, “from the severe judgment of God.”

-This is the Christian gospel, you cannot add to it, you cannot make yourself today more right with God than what the offering of Jesus has accomplished.
+This is the Christian gospel.
+You cannot add to it.
+You cannot make yourself today more right with God than what the offering of Jesus has accomplished.
 God is calling you, dear reader, by grace, to believe in Jesus and you will be justified and set free from all your sin.
-The is the best news God could ever give to a world in darkness, blighted by sin and sorrow.
+This is the best news God could ever give to a world in darkness, blighted by sin and sorrow.
 Believe in the Lord Jesus Christ, and you will be saved.
 This is the good news of Good Friday.